 The Goochland General District Court hears both criminal/traffic and civil matters.
 The judge in the general district court does not try felony cases, but most felony cases will have a preliminary hearing in front of the general district court judge.
 Preliminary hearings are not trials, but rather are a determination as to whether there is probable cause to believe the defendant did commit the crime.
 If the judge finds the Commonwealth has established probable cause the case will be sent to the grand jury.

 Misdemeanor trials are held in general district court.
 Misdemeanor cases involve crimes that are punishable by up to one year in jail and $2,500 in fines.
 Some traffic cases such as DUI, reckless driving, and driving with a suspended license involve criminal charges.
 Most traffic cases are traffic infractions which are not crimes, but may result in fines and demerit points assessed against the driver's driving record.

 The court has jurisdiction to hear civil suits involving claims up to $25,000 (with exceptions).

 It is recommended to appear at court at least 15 minutes early.
 It is not uncommon for your case to be called prior to the time stated on your summons or arrest warrant.
-Failure to attend your court date may result in a warrant issued for your arrest.
+In certain criminal cases, failure to attend your court date may result in a warrant issued for your arrest.

 The Goochland General District Court has jurisdiction over offenses that were committed within the county of Goochland.
 Pursuant to § 19.2-249 the court has jurisdiction to try offenses that were committed within 300 yards of the boundary of Goochland.